Downtown Campus Building Facts

 - Access to the housing building is by card reader only

 - There are 56 interior bicycle parking stalls in addition to 74 exterior stalls for the campus and 47 indoor stalls for the Academic Building

 |Unit Type||Quantity / floor||Single occupancy bedrooms||Double occupancy bedrooms||Studio||Baths||Square feet average|

 |75 units||15 units/flr|

 - The multi-purpose room on the ground floor opens onto the west courtyard.
-This courtyard is available for student activities unless scheduled by the CML for other purposes.
+This courtyard is available for student activities only.

 - The Titan Store and the ATM are conveniently located across the corridor from the multi-purpose room